russiantech/__BK_simple_shell__.BK/README.md

 Project based on collaborations @ alx.
-Weldone and thanks to my partner Joy
+Weldone and thanks to my partner(S)